 - How can you adapt the solution to account for the intended implementation context (including anticipated facilitators and barriers)?
 If the solution was previously implemented, what was the implementation context, and how is it similar to or different from this implementation context? - 2.
-Does the community in focus demonstrate readiness and willingness to use the solution? - 3.
-If the solution is not useable or useful to the community in focus, how can it be refined? - 4.
+Does the priority community demonstrate readiness and willingness to use the solution? - 3.
+If the solution is not useable or useful to the priority community, how can it be refined? - 4.
 What solution adaptations are solution users making and why?
 Were they by choice, by accident, or due to constraints?
 How can you learn from these adaptations to refine the solution?